Project? I could be sacked in a month! Alan Dowson takes it a day at a time with high-flying Hampton & Richmond

 “The lads laugh,” he says.
 “I say, ‘Get off man, sitting on the treatment table!
 I played at with a broken leg for 20 minutes’.
 Which I did do.
 But what the lads have now clocked onto is that I was in hospital for a week and I never played again!
 Never again!”

-Dowson had a good career.
+Dowson had a good Non-League career.
 As well as Slough, he played for hometown club Gateshead before returning back south to Walton & Hersham, where he took his first steps into management.

 But it’s because of his background that the 47-year-old demands so much from his players.
 Hard work is the only path to success and it’s why everything is earned.
 It’s something that is running through his time at Hampton & Richmond Borough now.